 What kind of animals are they?
 For many years, the Americans with Disabilities Act of 1990 (section 36.104 of the title III regulation) did not limit service animals to dogs.
-Therefore, although a service animal has most often been a dog, it could also have been another species of animal such as a monkey, miniature horse, pig or cat.
+Therefore, although a service animal has most often been a dog, it could also have been another species of animal such as a monkey, miniature horse or pig.

 However, in September 2010, a final rule was published in the Federal Register to amend the service animal definition to be limited to dogs (with some exceptions for miniature horses).
 This new regulation went into effect in March 2011 (ADA Fact Sheet).
-Of course, a person may still keep a service animal such as a pig or monkey for their personal use, but they are not granted public access.
+Of course, a person may still keep a service animal such as a cat, pig or monkey for their personal use, but they are not covered under the same regulations nor granted public access.

-There can be some confusion regarding service animals that assist those living with invisible disabilities caused by chronic illness, injury, pain and mental disorders.
-Nonetheless, for those debilitated by such symptoms as extreme pain, fatigue, dizziness, blurred vision and cognitive impairments, a service animal can make a vast difference in their quality of life.
+There can be some confusion regarding service animals that assist those living with invisible disabilities caused by chronic illness, injury, pain, mental disorders or learning differences such as Autism.
+Nonetheless, for those debilitated by such symptoms as extreme pain, fatigue, dizziness, blurred vision, balance issues and cognitive impairments, a service animal can make a vast difference in their quality of life.
 These service animals can perform helpful physical tasks such as picking things up off the floor, reminding a person to take their medicine, helping with balance and more.

 The impact of service animals on the lives of those with physiological and psychological disorders.